 SM: Yes, exactly.
 Because it's so tender, you'll see it will melt in there.

-CK: Well, Sarah, I have to say that is the most interesting suggestion.
+CK: Well, Sara, I have to say that is the most interesting suggestion.
 There's never a dull moment here at Milk Street.
 Right.
 So, I learn something every day.

 SM: Right, this is true.
 Okay, well, thanks, Ken.
 Good.